Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 Children’s books are available in the family lounge.

-The Milton and Carroll Petrie Division of Beth Israel Medical Center is located at First Avenue and 16th Street.
+The Milton and Carroll Petrie Division of Mount Sinai Beth Israel is located at First Avenue and 16th Street.

 Directions by car